IoTOpen/docker-edge-client/README.md

-# IoT Open Edge App Lab
+# IoT Open Edge Client

 This is a Docker image that functions as a IoT Open Edge client.
 It was built as a way to play with Edge apps without Edge hardware.
 Please do not expect too much.